zowe/docs-site/docs/guides/api-mediation-security.md

 - API Client
     - Is not a server
     - Needs to trust the API Gateway
-    - Has a trust store that contains certificate(s) needed to trust the API Gateway
+    - Has a truststore that contains certificate(s) needed to trust the API Gateway

 - Gateway Service
     - Provides an HTTPS port
-    - Has a key store with a server certificate
+    - Has a keystore with a server certificate
         - The certificate needs to be trusted by API Clients
         - This certificate should be trusted by web browsers because the API Gateway can be used to display web UIs
-    - Has a trust store that contains certificates needed to trust API Services
+    - Has a truststore that contains certificates needed to trust API Services

 - API Catalog
     - Provides an HTTPS port
-    - Has a key store with a server certificate
+    - Has a keystore with a server certificate
         - The certificate needs to be trusted by the API Gateway
         - This certificate does not need to be trusted by anyone else

 - Discovery Service
     - Provides an HTTPS port
-    - Has a key store with a server certificate
+    - Has a keystore with a server certificate
         - The certificate needs to be trusted by API Clients
-    - Has a trust store that contains certificates needed to trust API Services
+    - Has a truststore that contains certificates needed to trust API Services

 - API Service
     - Provides an HTTPS port
-    - Has a key store with a server and client certificate
+    - Has a keystore with a server and client certificate
         - The server certificate needs to be trusted by GW
         - The client certificate needs to be trusted by DS
         - The client and server certificates can be the same
         - These certificates do not need to be trusted by anyone else
-    - Has a trust store that contains certificate(s) needed to trust the API Gateway and Discovery Service
+    - Has a truststore that contains certificate(s) needed to trust the API Gateway and Discovery Service

 ### Authentication